 To give an indication of the current situation in the borough, the following snapshot has been created.
-There are $24,045^4$ households in the borough, with the majority being 2 person households (8,774 people) Of the working age population, over half commute out of the borough each day to work, with the majority of people travelling to work by car or van (49%).
+There are 24,045 households in the borough, with the majority being 2 person households (8,774 people).
+Of the working age population, over half commute out of the borough each day to work, with the majority of people travelling to work by car or van (49%).
 Car ownership is high, which is a sign of a wealthy population.
 However, for those who don't own a car, the borough has 4 railway stations bus services, although some of the more remote areas of the borough would benefit from improved public transport provision.

 In terms of the natural and built environment, within the borough lies Bowland Forest, an Area of Outstanding Natural Beauty (AONB).
 There are also 39 Biological Heritage Sites, 22 Conservation Areas and over 1000 Listed Buildings in the borough.
 In terms of open space in the area, there is over 92ha of formal open space and a further 62.1ha of open space.
 There is also 5.54ha of children's play areas.
-Overall the amount of open space per head of the population equates to 0.003ha.
+Overall the amount of formal open space per head of the population equates to 0.003ha.
+The borough is of course rural with extensive network of public footpaths, permissive routes and access areas providing significant opportunities to access wider open countryside.